 The interplay between the 3 types of food reactions discussed above is complex, still only partially understood, and truly an enigma of modern medicine.
 The reality is that there is likely overlap between the three issues, and that is why the terms have become intermixed and confusing.

 We know there is a close interplay between true food allergies and eczema, as the presence of one is much more likely to mean the presence of the other.
-But how all 3 truly interact to contribute to eczema remains to be solved.
+But how all 3 (food allergies, food sensitivities, and food intolerance) truly interact to contribute to eczema remains to be solved.

 The bottom line is that no food allergy or sensitivity test is 100% reliable (or even 90% reliable).
 Given this discrepancy, the most reliable way to determine an issue with food is to eliminate the problem food and see if the condition improves.
 Although any individual can be intolerant to a plethora of foods, it turns out that certain foods tend to be the most common culprits.
 So the most reliable (and cheapest) way to start is to temporarily (and possibly permanently) remove those foods from your child’s diet.
 Then, progressively reintroduce the desirable foods once the gut has healed, to determine which foods are problematic.

 Most of my families realize once they have given up certain problematic junk foods, they have no need to reintroduce them down the road.
-So its a win-win for the gut.
+So its a win-win for the gut and for your skin and eczema!
 Also remember that our taste buds regenerate every 30 days, so many of the cravings for food that has been removed will simply disappear over time – patience is key.

 One of the biggest mistakes families make with food elimination diets is that they progressively remove the concerning foods rather than replacing them with nutritionally equivalent foods.
 For example, if spinach is removed from a child’s diet due to histamine concerns, it should be replaced with kale.
 If nuts are removed from the diet, they should be replaced with olives or pumping seeds.
 There is a real danger to food eliminations done without expert guidance.
 The biggest issues I have seen with food elimination plans are that children become malnourished (which prevents eczema from healing), parents become orthorexic (fearful of food), and picky eating emerges as a real problem.